 Anyway, you need to check your mobile plan and your carrier charges before enabling dual SIM always on.

-Can I convert a single SIM version of Galaxy S10 to dual SIM one and use two SIM cards?
+Can I convert a single SIM version of Galaxy S10 to dual SIM one?

 No, you cannot.